 I like to follow a five-step process for editing:

 - Read the entire text.

-- Third review focuses on editing for word choice and sentence structure.
+- Third review focuses on word choice, sentence structure, and readability.

-- Fourth pass is proofreading (check for grammar, spelling, punctuation, and typos).
+- Fourth pass is proofreading (checking for grammar, spelling, punctuation, and typos).
 This is where I read out loud, slowly.